 Hector wearing Tuxedo Gown that Billy Porter recreated during 2019 Oscars Red Carpet (still from video tribute to Hector's life)

-When I got to El Museo del Barrio where the Memorial Service was taking place, I saw a line of people that stretched around the corner and down the street for almost a full block, all waiting to get in.
-Once I got inside the auditorium, the first things that caught my attention were several humongous shining subjects standing on both sides of the stage – two large golden letter X‘s, and an enormous stiletto shoe that Hector created for Bloomingdale’s “Shoe York” exhibit and a jewel-encrusted urn standing on a pedestal right next to it, both decorated with what looked like thousands of radiant and sparkly Swarovski crystals.
+At El Museo del Barrio where the Memorial Service took place, a line of people stretched around the corner and down the street for almost a full block, all waiting to get in.
+Inside the auditorium, several humongous shining subjects stood on both sides of the stage – two large golden letter X‘s, an enormous stiletto shoe that Hector created for Bloomingdale’s “Shoe York” exhibit, and a jewel-encrusted urn.

 “It will be very hard to fill these shoes,”